 Responding from a higher place can be hard I know.
 But I believe in you.
 Don’t let anything hold you back.
 You can create confidence that you may not have yet.
 And when you do, you can go create your life!

-If you enjoyed this episode, be sure to sign up for your weekly self-improvement tips!
+If you enjoyed this article, be sure to sign up for the TOB Insights Emotional Intelligence newsletter!
 They’re fun, personal and insightful.
 I know you’ll love them.